Pitch-based carbon fiber

-Carbon fiber is often time produced using two main methods: through the use of Polyacrylonitrile (PAN) and from pitch.
-Pitch is a viscoelastic material that is composed of aromatic hydrocarbons.
-Pitch is produced via the distillation of carbon-based materials, such as plants, crude oil, and coal.
-Pitch is isotropic, but can be made anisotropic through the use of heat treatments.
-However, the most important in carbon fiber production is mesophase pitch due to the ability to melt spin anisotropic mesophase pitch without filament breakage.
+Carbon fiber is often time produced using two main methods: through the use of Polyacrylonitrile (PAN) and from mesophase pitch.

 The mesophase pitch forms a thermotropic crystal, which allows the pitch to become organized and form linear chains without the use of tension.
 Mesophase pitch is made by polymerizing isotropic pitch to a higher molecular weight.
 The melting point for the mesophase pitch is roughly 300 °C. An advantage in the production of Pitch carbon fibers over PAN carbon fibers is that Pitch carbon fibers do not require constant tension on the fibers at all processing stages.
 Pitch based carbon fibers have been found to be more sheet-like in their crystal structure, as opposed to PAN based carbon fibers, which are more granular.

 There are four main steps in the production of carbon fiber from pitch 1) melt spinning 2) oxidization/precarbonization 3) carbonization and 4) graphitization.